tchajed/sys-verif-fa25/docs/notes/induction.md

 ```

 Pick the right disjunct to prove.
-Similarly, `left` would leave use to prove `P`.
+Similarly, `left` would leave us to prove `P`.

 ```rocq
   right.